Countries and carriers around the globe ground the 737 Max 8

 A growing number of airlines around the world have grounded their Boeing 737 Max 8 jets following the crash of an Ethiopian Airlines plane that killed 157 people on Sunday, five months after a similar Indonesian Lion Air jet plunged into the ocean, killing 189.
-Here is a list of airlines and countries that have grounded the aircraft so far.
+Some airlines and countries that have grounded the aircraft so far:

-Australia has announced a temporary ban on flights by Boeing 737 Max aircraft, although none of its airlines currently operate them.
-The Civil Aviation Safety Authority said Tuesday that the ban will affect two foreign airlines_SilkAir and Fiji Airways_that use them for flights to Australia.
-The authority said Singapore's SilkAir has already grounded its 737 Max jets, and that it is working with regulators there and in Fiji to minimize disruptions.
-It said that Fiji Airways has two 737 Max 8 jets in its fleet.
-The airline had hoped to continue flying the jets to Pacific destinations.
+A spokesman for Ethiopian Airlines says it grounded its remaining four Max 8 jets as an "extra safety precaution" while it investigates Sunday's deadly crash.
+The airline is awaiting the delivery of 25 more Max 8 jets.

 Sign Up and Save